As adopted by the Board of the Hepburn Library of Madrid, November 7, 2011. Updated 12/9/2019, reviewed and revised February 2024.

 Renewal Date for Library Cards: Expiration dates for library cards will be one year.
 Most renewals will require only a confirmation of contact information, and can be done electronically.

-Members must present their library card to check out materials.
+Members must have an active library account to check out materials.

 There is an overall limit of (20) items at one time on a library card.

 A maximum of (5) DVDs/Blu-rays may be signed out at time on a library card.

 Adult Fiction and Nonfiction books are loaned out for 4 weeks.